-Dinuguan is a pork blood stew, that is a popular delicacy in Philippines and is made from sliced pork pieces, fresh pork blood, vinegar, minced onion, garlic, bay leaves, and seasoned with green chili and pepper.
+Dinuguan is a Popular Filipino pork blood stew and is made from sliced pork pieces, fresh pork blood, vinegar, minced onion, garlic, bay leaves, and seasoned with green chili and pepper.
 It is a thick and black stew made with pig’s blood which is grainy in the mouthfeel.
-It has a mild meaty and savoury flavor with a hint of sour note.
+It has a mild meaty and savoury flavour with a hint of sour note.
 You can enjoy it with your favorite white puto, or with hot steaming rice.
 Try this Dinuguan recipe today!

 Dinuguan is one of the weirdest and the best ulam I can say.
 I can still remember the excitement on having dinuguan after the “katayan ng baboy” for lechon during our town’s fiesta.
 The whole pig is prepared and the innards are the ones used in cooking dinuguan.